Commodity markets in worse shape than in 2009, and more risks to outlook

 Yet those hoping for a similar strong recovery seen in 2009 need to tread with care.

-For industrial commodities like copper, China was the savior of markets following the 2008-09 crisis after Beijing unleashed massive economic stimulus programs to boost demand.
+For industrial commodities like copper, China was the saviour of markets following the 2008-09 crisis after Beijing unleashed massive economic stimulus programmes to boost demand.

 Back then, confidence in China’s capacity to underpin demand for commodities supported a contango forward curve with copper futures contracts for later months above the spot price.

-But signaling a far more cautious environment this time forward prices through the first half of 2016 are trading at a discount to nearby levels.
+But signalling a far more cautious environment this time forward prices through the first half of 2016 are trading at a discount to nearby levels.

 This has been attributed to a sharp slowdown in economic activity and a shift towards less commodity-intensive industries in China, that have helped knock a third off copper prices this year.